Ontario's COVID-19 rates lower than expected due to public health measures, say experts | CBC News

 A bit of optimism is good to have, Chagla said, but it's still important to continue doing everything that has led Ontario to this point.

-"There's a lot of factors that probably say we're going to come out on the other side towards the late winter, early spring and start getting back to a true normal, but there's still variants...there's still a lot of things that could go wrong," he said.
+"There's a lot of factors that probably say we're going to come out on the other side towards the late winter, early spring and start getting back to a true normal, but there's still variants," he said.
+"There's still a lot of things that could go wrong."

 Comments